Navigation auf uzh.ch

 In her work, Salomé Lara Keller conducted a meta-analytical study on the differences in emotional intelligence (EI) between men and women.
 To this end, she examined contradictory results from existing studies and summarized them.
 She considered various influences on the difference and emphasized the importance of a uniform definition of EI.
 Although the results of the study show a higher average EI in women, they also support the "gender similarities hypothesis".
 This states that gender differences in psychological constructs are small, and men and women therefore have more similarities than differences.
 The work therefore also underlines the importance of gender stereotypes and the upbringing of girls and boys, as these can have an influence on EI and thus on the recognition, understanding, regulation and expression of emotions.

-Lili Serville
+Lili Servile

 With her outstanding Master‘s thesis entitled "Neurofeedback training to enhance stress resilience and mental health", Lili Servile makes a decisive contribution to the implementation of the Sustainable Development Goals SDG 3 "Good Health and Well-being" and SDG 8 "Decent Work and Economic Growth".